kbull136/asg-02-instructions/faq.md

 _A.
 I'd like to see people get some practice using JS, so although the "built-in" validation in HTML5 these days is good, I want to see "built from scratch"._

+**Q. Are we able to reuse and adapt code from assignment 1 if it was written by our partner for assignment 1?**

+_A.
+Treat the code like any other that didn't get birthed from your own noggin: attribute it._

 ## Milestone 1

 **Q. Should all images be hosted on Cloudinary?
 Including logo?**